KaijieMo-kj/Counterfactual-Medical-Evidence/README.md

 ## Files

 - **`MedCounterFact_original_data.jsonl`**
-  The original medical QA instances derived from real-world randomized controlled trials, before counterfactual replacement.
+  The original medical QA instances derived from real-world randomized controlled trials, before counterfactual replacement (https://arxiv.org/abs/2505.22787)** (Polzak et al., 2025).

 - **`MedCounterFact_replaced_data.jsonl`**
   The counterfactual version of the dataset, where medical interventions in both questions and evidence are replaced with counterfactual stimuli.